mlbridge/mlbridge.github.io/README.md

 between 0 and 1.
 If the output value is less than 0.5 the domain name is considered benign, else it is considered malicious.

-The details of the model are as follows:
+The details of the Convolutional Neural Net are as follows:

 <p float="left" align = "center">
   <img src="readme-assets/model_summary.png"/>
 </p>

-The model can be visualized as follows:
+The Convolutional Neural Net can be visualized as follows:

 <p float="left" align = "center">
   <img src="readme-assets/model_.png"/>